-Wildfire Smoke Advisory August 20, 2013
+Wildfire Smoke Advisory August 11, 2015

-As we move into late summer here in North Central Idaho, we are also moving into the time of year that wildfires will be increasing.
+As we move into late summer here in North Central Idaho, we are also moving into the time of year that wildfires continue to increase.
 That means that wildfire smoke and the impact on air quality is going to become a concern.
-Other areas of the state, such as Sun Valley and Treasure Valley have already had air quality conditions deteriorate due to wildfires and wildfire smoke.